an-yu-chen/academic.website/autobiography.md

   <div class="page-title">
     <h1>Autobiography</h1>
     <p>
-      From Taiwan to Manchester — a journey shaped by economics, innovation, research, and a lasting belief in the power of knowledge.
+      A journey shaped by economics, innovation, research, and a lasting belief in the power of knowledge.
     </p>
   </div>